xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcodelinetype/external.md

+Optional flag indicating external reference status.

 ## Signature

 ```typescript
 external?: boolean | undefined;
 ```

+## Remarks

+When true, indicates that the reference points to an external documentation source rather than an element within the current documentation set.
+This flag influences link generation and navigation behaviour.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>